doheelee0328/react-pokemon-challenge/README.md

 # react-pokemon-challenge

 ## Pokedex App
-Challenge in La fosse Academy where we had to build a simple web application that displays a Pokedex, which consists of multiple Pokecard components.
+This project was developed as part of a challenge at La Fosse Academy.
+The challenge was to build a simple web application that displays a Pokedex, consisting of multiple Pokecard components.

 ## Components
 The app consists of two main components: